Hotels and Accommodations in Old Quebec: Complete Guide

 Practical Guide

-Hotels and Accommodation in Old Quebec
+Hotels and accommodations in Old Quebec

-In the heart of the fortified city
+At the heart of the fortified city

 Hotel du Vieux-Quebec

-AccessWalk Everywhere
+AccessWalk everywhere

 Auberge Saint-Antoine

-DistrictOld Port
+NeighborhoodOld Port

 ❖ Culture

-Lower Town as your playground
+The Lower Town as a playground

 Auberge du Tresor